 Observations of the properties of dense molecular clouds are critical in understanding the process of star-formation.
 One of the most important, but least understood, is the role of the magnetic fields.
-We discuss the possibility of using high-resolution, high-sensitivity radio observations with the SKA to measure for the first time the in-situ synchrotron radiation from these molecular clouds.
+We discuss the possibility of using high-resolution, high-sensitivity radio observations to measure the in-situ synchrotron radiation from these molecular clouds.
 If the cosmic-ray (CR) particles penetrate clouds as expected, then we can measure the B-field strength directly using radio data.
 So far, this signature has never been detected from the collapsing clouds themselves and would be a unique probe of the magnetic field.
-Dense cores are typically ~ 0.05 pc in size, corresponding to ~arcsec at ~kpc distances, and flux density estimates are ~ mJy at 1 GHz.
-The SKA should be able to readily detect directly, for the first time, along lines-of-sight that are not contaminated by thermal emission or complex foreground/background synchrotron emission.
-Polarised synchrotron may also be detectable providing additional information about the regular/turbulent fields.
+Dense cores are typically ~ 0.05 pc in size, corresponding to \sim arcsec at \sim kpc distances, and flux density estimates are \sim mJy at 1 GHz.
+They should be detectable, for example with the Square Kilometre Array.